Remember the 5 R's When Crisis Hits

 More news:

 Celebrating its 25th year, The Jane Group has helped schools around the world navigate crises successfully.
-But it never would have happened, says Jane Hulbert, without a chance meeting on a tennis court with Pat Bassett, former president of the NAIS.
+But it never would have happened, says Jane Hulbert, without a chance meeting on a tennis court with Pat Bassett, former president of NAIS.

 A person calling The Jane Group